 Thai people and society

-Thai people tend to be more modest and conservative than their counterparts in the Global North.
+Thai people tend to be more modest and conservative than their counterparts in Europe and North America.
 Due to Thailand’s strong Asian identity, family is at the heart of social life.
 Age and class status play a significant role in social interactions, and showing deference and respect to those around you is essential.

 As a society, the Thai people are generally warm and welcoming, respecting tradition while being open to modern values.
 This is held together by a deep respect for the dominant religion (Buddhism) and the monarchy.